vasilakisfil/Introspected-REST/README.md

 In such cases, it's impractical to optimize beforehand and solving scaling issue becomes a real challenge that possibly only companies with huge amount of resources can really afford.

-And again, as with existing Media Types design, GraphQL creates a closed silo in your API and differentiating from the existing spec is nearly impossible.
+And again, as with existing Media Types design, GraphQL creates a closed silo in our API and differentiating from the existing spec is nearly impossible.
-For instance, if you need to support an additional data type, it's impossible because you are dependent to the existing libraries and creating your own GraphQL library woulr require too much time.
+For instance, if we need to support an additional data type, it's impossible because we are dependent to the existing libraries and creating our own GraphQL library woulr require too much time.
 But even if that was solved, a possible modification in the current spec would probably break most existing clients.
 We feel that a MicroType-based architecture is more powerful than a specification that, although powerful, limits the users to its semantics.